pckw/FinBot/Readme.md

 ## What is FinBot

-FinBot allows you to chat with an uploaded financial report, like annual and quarterly reports and is able to interpret charts and tables.
-It  offers an intuitive and easy to use interface and is able to extract pre- and userdefined Paramters (e.g. name of the company, year of the report, number of employes, profit/loss, ..).
-FinBot is optimized to understand and summarize finincal reports and is able to generate precise responses, including the page number where the information is located, adding credibility to the responses and helping to locate pertinent information quickly.
-The Responses are much better than the naive responses for exmaple by Open AI.
+FinBot allows you to chat with an uploaded financial report, like annual and quarterly reports and is able to interpret not only unstructured text but also tables.
+It  offers an intuitive and easy to use interface and is able to extract pre- and userdefined parameters (e.g. name of the company, year of the report, number of employes, ..).
+FinBot is optimized to understand and summarize finincal reports and is able to generate precise responses.

 ## How does FinBot work?